 Where can I learn more about Plan B and Dr. Greene's model?

 The website of Dr. Greene's non-profit Lives in the Balance is a very good place to start.
 It has a ton of free resources to help you learn about and apply the model, including streaming video, a vast listening library, and lots more.
-Various books, CDs, and DVDs describing the model are available in the CPS Store.
-And, if you'd like to read what the American Academy of Pediatrics has to say about the model, CLICK HERE.
+Various books, CDs, and DVDs describing the model are available in the CPS Store on this website, and training options can be found on the Workshops/Training page.

 Is there a one-page description of the model that I can download?

 Glad you asked!
 Just click here to print it.

 Wasn't the CPS model featured in Mother Jones Magazine recently?

 Didn't Dr. Greene originally refer to his model by the name Collaborative Problem Solving?

 Yes, indeed.
 You can read more about the name change by clicking here.
 It's not a pretty tale...